syncfusion-content/javascript-docs/js/Chart/Chart-Types.md

 ![](/js/Chart/Chart-Types_images/Chart-Types_img20.png)

-Change the color of a range column
-{:.caption}

 ## Stacked Column Chart

 To render a Stacked Column Chart, set the [`type`](../api/ejchart.html#members:series-type) as **"stackingColumn"** in the chart series.
 To change the StackingColumn color, you can use the [`fill`](../api/ejchart.html#members:series-fill) property of the series.